 The opening of the school was subject to prior authorisation from the town planning departments of the town hall and the prefecture.
 The work was carried out in accordance with the provisions in force concerning fire safety in particular.

-In order to ensure the safety of children as much as possible, we follow precisely the provisions of the National Education system with the implementation of the Vigipirate plan, and even more so concerning the safety and movement of children inside and outside the establishment.
+In order to ensure the safety of the children, we follow the provisions of the French National Education system with the implementation of the Vigipirate plan, and even more so concerning the safety and movements of the children inside and outside the schools.

 Security is provided at the entrance to the premises by an intercom and an external surveillance camera.

 A sufficient number of adults accompany the children on outings, which are mostly on foot, by bus or coach.

 Finally, we have carried out evacuation exercises.
 Safety instructions in the event of exposure to toxic gas are posted, as are safety instructions in the event of an intrusion.